2 min read

 When you're creating social media messages, try to build interaction.
 Contests, discounts and exciting promotions are very likely to be shared and interacted with on social media.
 "Share your favorite book with us on Facebook and receive a 20% discount on your next book order."
 "Post or tweet a photo of your favorite reading nook for a chance to win a signed copy of the author's latest bestseller!"
 When people are getting an exclusive deal or contest entry that is not available to all customers, they will be more likely to follow you on social media and purchase more often.

 Events are a great opportunity to build customer loyalty.
 They give you a chance to connect with customers in a very different way and keep them interested.
 If you have a bricks-and-mortar bookstore, hold events in-store: book signings with featured authors, charity events, live readings and more.
 If you just have an online store, host webinars (such as a cooking class by one of your featured cookbook authors), real time question and answer chats with authors and so on.

 Promote these events with automated emails, text messages and social media messages.
 Also, advertise upcoming events on your website on a "calendar" page and on your homepage.
 Messages for the event are easily automated to save you time.

 Marketing your books doesn't have to be challenging.
 Sign up for a 14 day free trial of our all-in-one marketing automation solution to make your marketing more efficient and less time-consuming.
-If you want to see how to create a successful automated marketing campaign for one of your book promotion ideas, check out a free demo by our friendly team.
+If you want to see how to create a successful automated marketing campaign for one of your book promotion ideas, check out a demo by our friendly team.